URJCMakerGroup/MakerWorkbench_Documentation/docs/Tutorial.rst

 Tutorial CAD 1 - Create part
 ----------------------------
-**1-** After opening FreeCAD, the first step is to select the Mechatronic workbench.
-To do this, click from the drop-down menu on the top bar and select Mechatronic.
+**1-** After opening FreeCAD, the first step is to select the Maker workbench.
+To do this, click from the drop-down menu on the top bar and select Maker.

-   .. note:: If Mechatronic does not appear, check that you have followed the installation steps correctly
+   .. note:: If MakerWorkbench does not appear, check that you have followed the installation steps correctly

    .. image:: img/Tutorial_1.1.png
       :height: 1080 px